tractorjuice/Wardley-Map-Library/Conscious_Earth__Harnessing_the_Planet_s_Information_Platform_Revolution_0b9366d1-db69-4d/full_book.md

 # Conscious Earth: Harnessing the Planet's Information Platform Revolution

 ### :warning: WARNING: This content was generated using Generative AI.
-While efforts have been made to ensure accuracy and coherence, readers should approach the material with critical thinking and verify important information from authoritative sources.
+Readers should approach the material with critical thinking and verify important information from authoritative sources.

 # Table of Contents